 Supply chain integration (SCI) can be defined as the alignment of supply chain goals and policies along with the related information and physical connectivity:

 - Alignment.
 Shared goals among the elements of the supply chain, often leaning at reducing their costs and improving their performance.
-This insures a consistency in the strategy pursued by the different actors involved.
-The lack of alignment often results in different investment strategies and difficulties to synchronize the components of a supply chain.
+This ensures consistency in the strategy pursued by the different actors involved.
+The lack of alignment often results in different investment strategies and difficulties in synchronizing the components of a supply chain.
 Integrated supply chains have a lower risk of a lack of alignment.

 - Regulatory integration.
 The structuring of regulations to promote a better integrated freight distribution system.
 Regulations should promote effective modal choice, avoid subsidized modal preferences, and favor the harmonization of regulation across jurisdictions.
 The promotion of standards and certification can also improve the productivity and environmental performance of supply chains.

 - Information systems integration.
-The interconnectedness of information systems, including electronic data interchange, to improve management of supply chains.
+The interconnectedness of information systems, including electronic data interchange, improves the management of supply chains.
 The setting of single window portals or port community systems is an example.
 These systems are being complemented by the emergence of distributed electronic ledger systems, colloquially known as blockchain.